pronopython/fapel-system/readme.md

 ![](img/212.png)

-This creates a search folder based on currents date and time (in this example it's 2022-01-01 12:34:56) and hardlinks all tagged media into it:
+This creates a search folder based on current date and time (in this example it's 2022-01-01 12:34:56) and hardlinks all tagged media into it:

 ![](img/213.png)